eny2890/Class_Files/README.md

 * install.packages(c("CHNOSZ", "optparse"))
 * install.packages(c("dplyr", "ggplot2"))

 #if we still have time after this, you and your group should begin brainstorming figures!
-I will walk arond to help.
+I will walk around to help.

 ## Wednesday, October 16, 2024
 ### Goals:
 * Edit and submit ecoPCR script